-7. DOCTOR'S NOTES will ONLY be considered for WAIVED absences if the note:
+7. DOCTOR'S NOTES will ONLY be considered as MEDICALLY EXCUSED non-chargeable absences if the note:

-- a. is FAXED from the Doctor's Office to the WOHS Nurses' Office (973-669-4760); - b. is on the Doctor's letterhead; - c. contains BOTH the Doctor's Signature and Signature Stamp; and - d. is administratively approved for a waiver.
+- a. is emailed or faxed from the Doctor's Office to the WOHS Nurses' Office (973-669-4760); - b. is on the Doctor's letterhead; - c. contains BOTH the Doctor's Signature and Signature Stamp